LiuYinCarl/mssws/README.md

 ├── main.go               # server code，turn markdowmto html and run server
 ├── pull_and_update.sh    # can delete
-├── query_template.html   # template to show full text search result └── run.sh                # run the server
+├── query_template.html   # template to show full text search result └── run.sh                # run the server and more operations
 ```